-The idea is simple, the more you parallelize the work, the faster you’ll get results, and the better they’ll be.
+The idea is simple.
+The more you parallelize the work, the faster you’ll get results, and the better they’ll be.

-Apply vertical slice on your backlog items: to simplify this idea, let’s think about User Stories.
-If you are not dividing your backlog into stories that deliver some value to the company, you might have stories that in fact, are layers of code and are not providing working software.
-It is a common mistake in many companies that are starting to apply Agile, and with this approach, it is almost impossible to have a team swarming to achieve the same goal
+To simplify this idea, let’s think about User Stories.
+Apply vertical slice to divide your backlog into stories that deliver company value.
+If not, you might have stories that are merely layers of code, not providing working software.
+It is a common mistake in many companies that are starting to apply Agile.
+With this approach, it is almost impossible to have a team swarming to achieve the same goal

-Pair programming is not a waste of time: high-performance teams are used to coding in pairs a lot.
-For this, you might find a lot of resistance from the managers, requiring an explanation as to why two high-level developers working on the same task at the same time when they could be attacking two different tasks.
+High-performance teams are used to coding in pairs.
+For this, you might find a lot of resistance from the managers.
+They may require an explanation as to why two high-level developers are working on the same task at the same time.
+They could be attacking two different tasks.

-Correct prioritization of the backlog: if the Product Owner does not correctly define the backlog, once the team is focused on the top priority items, they might work on something that will not deliver the highest value.
+The Product Owner must correctly define the backlog.
+If not, the team may assume they are focused on the top priority items.
+Instead, they might be wasting time working on something that will not deliver the highest value.

 This is not related only to technical skills but also to the knowledge of the business rules.
-It might be a barrier, but if the team works together, they will share more experience, and the ramp-up of new members will be faster.
+It might be a barrier.
+If teams work together, they will share more experience, and the ramp-up of new members will be faster.

 Agile is entirely based on teamwork, and how about your team?
-Are they working together to achieve the same goal, or are they just on the same Task Management Tool?
+Are they working together to achieve the same goal?
+Or are they just on the same Task Management Tool?